Crystal Crisis: Gameplay

 Each character in Crystal Crisis has a unique pattern of Countdown Crystals that they will drop on opponents after performing a crystal break.
 Breaking crystals will also fill the player's Burst Meter; when filled, the player can activate a Crystal Burst ability.
 There are two types of Crystal Bursts: an Attack Burst, which can be used to interfere with the opponent's play field, and a Defense Burst, which can be used to assist the player with clearing their own field.
 The effects of each Crystal Burst vary based on the player's chosen character; for example, Astro Boy's Attack Burst shifts all of the opponent's crystals to the right, while his Defense Burst allows the player to rotate clusters of four crystals on their field.
 Some characters' Burst Meters can store up to three levels of power, with the effectiveness of the Crystal Burst being increased the more of their meter they spend at once, while others can only use their Crystal Burst by expending their entire meter.

 Crystal Crisis offers a single-player story mode, in which the power of the Red Crystal from Cave Story causes the boundaries between worlds to break down, and various heroes race to find and destroy the crystal before a group of villains can use it for their own evil purposes.
 Each battle in the story mode allows players to choose between one of two predetermined playable characters, with branching progression based on which characters they choose for each battle, though every route culminates in a battle with the game's final boss, the Undead Core from Cave Story.
 The game also features single-player arcade and survival modes, a training mode, and both local and online multiplayer battles.
 Several alternate play styles are available as well, including "Inline", which removes Spark Crystals and functions similarly to a "match-three" puzzle game; "Tag Team", which allows players to switch between two characters in the middle of a battle; and "Memory", which turns all crystals black as soon as they are dropped and challenges players to remember their colors.
 Additionally, the game features accessibility options for colorblind players, including the ability to set custom colors for each of the four crystals.

 Characters

 Crystal Crisis features 20 playable characters drawn from different media, primarily other video games published by Nicalis.
-Three characters originate from unannounced Nicalis titles currently in development.
+Three characters originate from unannounced Nicalis titles.
 Each character also has an accompanying stage and character theme based on those of their original work.